Character-Driven-Coding/learning-html/README.md

 ## Acknowledgments

-- This syllabus is based on the HTML learning material created by OpenAI.
+- This syllabus is based on the HTML learning material created by OpenAI and improved by [darkterminal - Software Freestyle Engineer](https://github.com/darkterminal).
 - We appreciate the contributions of the open-source community in providing resources and tutorials for learning HTML.

 If you have any questions or suggestions, please feel free to open an issue or submit a pull request.
 Happy learning!